RobertWHurst/Navaros/README.md

 ## Microservices

-Navaros is designed to work seamlessly with [Zephyr](https://github.com/telemetrytv/Zephyr), a microservice framework that brings HTTP directly to your services without the complexity of traditional messaging systems.
+Navaros works with [Zephyr](https://github.com/telemetrytv/Zephyr), a microservice framework that routes HTTP requests over message transports like NATS.
+This lets you write services as regular HTTP handlers while getting service discovery and routing.

+**Note:** The examples below require a NATS server.
+See [NATS documentation](https://nats.io/) for installation.

 ### Public vs Private Routes